avarona/working-fe-challenge/README.md

 ## Requirements

-This simple ecommerce site is almost complete!
+This simple eCommerce site is almost complete!
 There are a few UX issues and bugs that you need to address to get us to the finish line.
-You can ask any question beforehand about requirements or tasks if something isn't clear, as with any client project: [Ask Us](mailto:keith@cubesoftware.com?&cc=ash@cubesoftware.com&cc=alejandro@cubesoftware.com&subject=Question%20about%20code%20challenge)
+You can ask any question beforehand and during about requirements, expectations, unclear goals or anything else that isn't clear; as with any client project: [Ask Us](mailto:keith@cubesoftware.com?&cc=ash@cubesoftware.com&cc=alejandro@cubesoftware.com&subject=Question%20about%20code%20challenge).
+Someone should get back to you soon, any time, any day.
+Don't worry about bothering us; just focus on completing the job to the best of your ability and making your client happy.

 This should only take an hour or two, but take as long as you need.
 We expect you to do this on your own without help from anyone else.
 Answers are not found online.
-We expect you to fork this repo and treat it like a real client project.
-We're expecting the same level of care, good code, good commits, good questions, and to answer the questions bellow when you turn in your project.
+We expect you to fork this repo and treat it like a real client project, not as a test.
+We're expecting the same level of care, good code, good commits, good questions, communication and to answer the questions bellow when you turn in your project.
 You'll be questioned about choices you made for solving the tasks.

 Other than that, you can get it done however you see fit.
+Show off as much or as little as you want.
 We'll talk soon!
+Good luck.

 ### Catalog